chtoucas/Narvalo.NET/docs/developer.md

 Test projects use a custom .editorconfig taylored to produce more compact code.

+We do not use any special scheme to name the test methods **instead** we should provide a display name.

 Consider using traits:
   * `Slow` for slow tests.
   * `Unsafe` for unsafe tests.